devangerine/FunctionsAndErrorsProject/README.md

 #### II - Getting the balance of the debtor

-Note: sendLoan has the following error handling:
+Note: getDebtorBalance has the following error handling:

 * A require that the _debtorId parameter be only either equal to 0 or 1 because I limited the number of possible debtors to keep this contract as simple as possible.